dr4gon37/GithubPage/contact.md

 ---
 layout: page
 title: Contact
-description: Have you any questions?
+description: Do You have any questions?
 permalink: /contact
 background: '/img/background/contactMe/Contact-Me.jpg'
 ---